stevejay/middleengine-website/README.md

 JavaScript and CSS files are versioned automatically by the build script.
 A hash value is generated from the file content and appended to the file name.

 The result of this versioning is that all of these files can have a very long cache control TTL value.

-## TODO

-- Fade-in of hero images when they are not already in the browser's cache, using [image loading events](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onloadstart).